Harassment and Bullying Prevention Policy

 The safety and wellbeing of children in Adventist schools is of paramount consideration.
 Children deserve to be protected from abuse, neglect, bullying, harm or threat of harm.
-Therefore, all Seventh- day Adventist Church, BC Conference schools will ensure that children attending these schools will experience a learning environment that enables every child to feel safe, accepted and respected.
+Therefore, all Seventh-day Adventist Church, BC Conference (SDABC) schools will ensure that children attending these schools will experience a learning environment that enables every child to feel safe, accepted and respected.

 It is the responsibility of parents to acquaint themselves and their child with the proper home evacuation procedures.
 All students learning at home should have a planned meeting area outside the home in case of fire.
 Fire drills should be held once a quarter.
 Students who attend one of WCAS’s learning centers must practice Fire drills with their Teacher’s Aid.
 The following procedure is recommended.